Q Appraisals maintains the utmost professional ethics

 Generally, appraising is a long term career.
 The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
 So it goes without question in this day and age that real estate appraisal can be called a profession as opposed to a trade.
 In our field, as with any profession, we must follow strict ethical considerations.

 As an appraiser my chief obligation is to the client.
 Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
 Appraisers have rules and regulations they must follow, including keeping many matters private for their clients.
 As a homeowner, if you want to review an appraisal report, you normally have to request it from your lender.
-Other responsibilities also include numerical accuracy depending on the assignment's nature, acquiring and keeping an adequate level of competency and education, and conducting him or herself as a professional.
+Other responsibilities also include numerical accuracy, utilizing appropriate valuation practices for each assignment, acquiring and keeping an adequate level of competency and education, and conducting oneself as a professional.
 Here at Q Appraisals, I take these ethical responsibilities very seriously.

 Q Appraisals has an established track record for producing competent and ethically superior appraisals.
 To learn more Contact us

 In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Those third parties normally are listed in the scope of the appraisal assignment itself.
+An appraiser's fiduciary role is limited to those third parties the appraiser knows, based on the scope of work or framework of the assignment.

 There are also ethical rules that have nothing to do with clients and others.
 For example, appraisers must be able to produce their work files for a minimum of five years - at Q Appraisals you can rest assured that I adhere to that rule.